AppleThomas/AppleThomas/README.md

 <h1 align="center">Hi!!
 I'm Thomas 🐸</h1>
-<h3>A Senior studying Computer Science at University of Central Florida</h3>
+<h3>A Senior studying Computer Science at the University of Central Florida</h3>

 - ⚙️ I’m currently interested in and learning **Rust, Go, Docker, and Kubernetes**